 Dejan has spent the last ten years working for a biopharmaceutical company Lek d.d., a Novartis company.
 Currently, he is working as a Principal Scientist in Downstream Process Development Department.
 With a PhD degree in physics, Dejan has a strong background in physical principles of protein association/aggregation, along with additional skills in mathematical modelling, statistical analysis and experimental biophysics.
 Dejan is currently responsible for new technology development and implementation in downstream processing.
 The majority of his work responsibilities is the nextBioPharmDSP project of EU Framework Program for Research and Innovation “Horizon 2020” for which the goal is to drive drug process development towards Continuous Processing in Biopharmaceutical Manufacturing.
 Dejan is leading new technology project of process analytical technology (PAT) as part of the Quality by Design (QbD) approach implementation on integrated processes using Advanced Process Control (APC) control strategies, where APC control system is building.

 Followed by Maryann Cuellar, Life Science Product Manager at Kaiser Optical Systems, Inc.

-Maryann Cuellar is the Life Science Product Manager at Kaiser Optical Systems, Inc. She has been providing application support for pharmaceutical implementation of Raman spectroscopy for 15 years at Kaiser with recent years devoted to advancing bioprocess applications of Raman.
+Maryann Cuellar is the Life Science Product Manager at Kaiser Optical Systems, Inc. She has been providing application support for the pharmaceutical implementation of Raman spectroscopy for 15 years at Kaiser with recent years devoted to advancing bioprocess applications of Raman.
 She holds a Master of Science Degree in Analytical Chemistry with a research focus in chemometrics and process analytical technology.